 The BEST Pasta Salad is a family recipe for pasta salad that’s easily made into gluten-free pasta salad.
 It’s the only party, holiday, and cookout side dish recipe you’ll need!

-Time for another Way Back Wednesday post!
+Time for another blast from the past!
 Not the kind where I talk about my passion for stirrup pants until the 8th grade, nor my sophomore year photography project of a 6″ angel garden statue with a Sarah McLachlan song written in pink jelly ink pen around it (GOD) – nope, we’re talking about unearthing my favorite recipes from the IGE archives to bring them some love here in the present!

 Back in 2010 I shared the recipe for my Grandpa’s Pasta Salad as part of a Super Bowl post on what I was taking to a friend’s viewing party.
 It’s been buried for way too long, and really is perfect for picnic and potluck season, so I’m re-sharing it today with the name it really deserves, The BEST Pasta Salad.

-This recipe was originally titled “Grandpa’s Pasta Salad” because it was, you guessed it, my Grandpa’s favorite pasta salad which he requested for every special occasion.
+This recipe was originally titled “Grandpa’s Pasta Salad” because it was my Grandpa’s favorite pasta salad which he requested for every special occasion.
 His family came from Czechoslovakia and had an affinity for boldly flavored foods like sauerkraut, pickled pigs feet, and pepperoni, which is probably why he loved this salad so.

 No ‘kraut nor pickled pigs feet in here, though!
 Just cooked pasta tossed with chopped pepperoni, black olives, tomatoes, cucumbers, a delicious spice blend, and zesty Italian dressing which combine to make the most perfect pasta salad.
 My family has been eating this dish for decades and the good news is that it can be easily made gluten-free.